GTM

 Here’s what we found:

-- Campaigns would launch... and then vanish.
-Nobody owned the comms calendar.
+• Campaigns would launch... and then vanish.
+Nobody held a long-term view on performance.

-- Sales tracked leads in Excel because no one had defined who owned handoff processes.
+• Sales tracked leads in a series of Excel rabbit holes because no one had defined who owned handoff processes.

-The org had been reshuffled several times, trying out different configurations — without ever identifying the real missing pieces.
+The org had been reshuffled several times, trying out different configurations — without ever identifying the right missing pieces.
 The team was tired.
-And more importantly, they were unsure who to trust to fix it.
+And more importantly, they were unsure what to try next.

 Instead of asking “What roles do we need?”, we asked: